Research

 One of the division’s most significant efforts is the Physician Practice Benchmark Survey, which focuses on the practice arrangements and payment methodologies of physicians who take care of patients for at least 20 hours per week and don't work for the federal government.

-The Benchmark Surveys have been conducted in every even year between 2012 and 2022.
+The Benchmark Surveys have been conducted on an every-other-year basis since 2012.
 Policy Research Perspective reports, based on the surveys, provide detailed analysis of the data.

 Students save with AMA membership